tokenfactor/tokenfactor.github.io/index.md

 LinkedIn: http://linkedin.com/in/lovelyd

 ## Research
-I'm interested in the intersections among emerging technologies, infrastructures, and urban resilience in city-wide efforts to withstand various types of disruptions caused by rapid urbanization, disasters caused by natural causes or cyber warfare, climate change, etc. I focus my research on human factors, examine the role of power, economics, politics, and culture, and the impact of tech adoption/tech-emboldened city initiatives on vulnerable populations across the globe.
+I'm interested in the intersections among emerging technologies, infrastructures, and urban resilience in city-wide initiatives to withstand various types of disruptions caused by rapid urbanization and disasters (financial, cyber warfare, climate change, etc).
+I focus my research on human factors, examine the role of power, economics, politics, and culture, and the impact of tech adoption/tech-emboldened city initiatives on vulnerable populations across the globe.

 See also: human factors, digital equity, 'Smart' Cities initiatives, emerging technologies, digital transformation in government, cybersecurity and risk in the public sector